 Nowadays, people get hundreds of emails a day.
 How can you not only grab their attention but increase your chances of having people come out to your Thursday Night Learning and Chulent Event?

 The answer is because they display in email the same way a regular image does and according to an A/B test conducted by BlueFly, emails featuring an animated GIF pulled in 12% more revenue than their non-animated versions.

-Use Animated GIFs To Highlight Your Events
+Use Animated GIFs To Highlight Your Events or to Teach

 If you are looking to share with your students, congregants, and donors some highlights from your Purim Seudah or upcoming dinner and don’t have the time or money to put together a fancy video, you can share with them an animated GIF and send it via email or social media.